EugenCoda/ronews/README.md

 Notes:

 - for starting the pm2: NODE_ENV=production pm2 start npm -- start --update-env
+- for deploying a new site version: additionally create config.env file
 - Email (Zoho Mail + Sendgrid): not able to open email links, due to sendgrid link behind my link - TBD how to fix it (so, no registration possible for now)